KennethDoerflein/ESP32Clock/README.md

     - [ ] Show a "ringing" screen when an alarm is going off.
     - [ ] Show a snooze countdown.
     - [ ] Add a visual indicator for how long to hold the snooze button.
-    - [ ] Display when RTC battery needs to be replaced
 - [ ] **UI/UX Enhancements**
   - [x] Add an option to reset to defaults in the web interface.
   - [ ] Improve TOD and seconds centering.